TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

   - The --belongs option requires both an address and a block identifier.
   - You may only specifiy an address when using the --belongs option.
   - The two --pin_ options, the --clean option, and the --check option are available only in manifest mode.
+  - The --repair and --reset options also update the manifest, but do not publish it.
 ```

 **Source code**: [`internal/chunks`](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/apps/chifra/internal/chunks)